 - 15.1.
-During the month of March 2023, Bezeq raised funds by way of expansion of series 13 and 14 in the amount of approximately NIS 415 million. - 15.2.
-On May 9, 2023, Bezeq published a new shelf prospectus further to obtaining the permit. - 15.3.
-See Note 4.3.2 above regarding the distribution of a cash dividend by Bezeq on May 11, 2023. - 15.4.
+For information regarding the dividend distributed by Bezeq on October 11, 2023 and the Company's share of said dividend, see Note 4.3 in the consolidated statements. - 15.2.
+During March 2023, Bezeq raised funds by way of expansion of series 13 and 14 in the amount of approximately NIS 415 million. - 15.3.
+On May 9, 2023, Bezeq published a new shelf prospectus further to obtaining the permit. - 15.4.
+Further to the hosting services agreement with Server Farm that Bezeq International signed in October 2021, Bezeq International received during the second quarter its share in the Bnei Zion server farm property, for which a right-of-use asset and a lease liability of NIS 197 million were recorded.
+For more details, see also Note 8.5 to the annual report. - 15.5.
 On June 22, 2023, the Company issued to institutional entities and the public approximately NIS 538 million in series F debentures for approximately NIS 500 million net (after issuance expenses).
-The net proceeds of the issuance of the series F debentures were used by the Company for the full and final early repayment of the balance of series C debentures (plus accrued interest until maturity) on July 20, 2023. - 15.5.
-Further to the hosting services agreement with Server Farm that Bezeq International signed in October 2021, Bezeq International received during the second quarter its share in the Bnei Zion server farm property, for which a right-of-use asset and a lease liability of NIS 197 million were recorded.
-For more details, see also Note 8.5 to the annual report. - 15.6.
+The net proceeds of the issuance of the series F debentures were used by the Company for the full and final early repayment of the balance of series C debentures (plus accrued interest until maturity) on July 20, 2023. - 15.6.
 On August 6, 2023 and on August 8, 2023, the Bezeq Board of Directors Audit Committee and the Bezeq Board of Directors (respectively) approved an amendment to the collective agreement between Bezeq and the Histadrut workers' organization ("the Amendment").
 The Amendment states, among other things, that a special bonus will be paid to Bezeq employees in the amount of NIS 75 million, for past services, most of which is conditional on the dates and conditions stipulated in the agreement depending on the change in the percentage of holdings of the current control permit holders in Bezeq (or the expiration/cancellation/transfer of the control permit) ("the Conditions").
-The amendment to the agreement also requires the approval of the general meeting of Bezeq's shareholders.
-After signing the Amendment to the agreement (subject to its approval) Bezeq is expected to register a one-time provision in the amount of NIS 75 million for the full amount of the special grant. - 15.7.
-Regarding the resolution of the Bezeq Board of Directors dated August 8, 2023 to recommend to the General Assembly of Bezeq shareholders the distribution of a cash dividend to the Bezeq shareholders and the Company's share of said dividend, see Note 4.3.3. - 15.8.
-Regarding the plan for the buyback of the Company's shares, which was approved by the Company's Board of Directors on August 8, 2023, see Note 7.1.
+The amendment to the agreement was approved by the general meeting of Bezeq's shareholders on September 14, 2023.
+As a result of the signing and approval of the Amendment to the agreement Bezeq has registered a one-time provision in the amount of NIS 75 million for the full amount of the special grant. - 15.7.
+For information regarding the Company's share buyback plan approved by the Company's Board of Directors on August 8, 2023, see Note 7.1. - 15.8.
+For information regarding dividends distributed by Bezeq on May 11, 2023 and on October 11, 2023 and the Company's share of said dividends, see Note 4.3 in the consolidated statements. - 15.9.
+For information regarding an additional purchase of Bezeq shares by the Company during the second quarter of 2023, see Note 4.4.

 B. Communications Ltd.

 Condensed Separate Interim

 Financial Information

-As of June 30, 2023
+As of September 30, 2023

 (Unaudited)